McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 Beyond the $25,000 award, Choreography Fellows are offered a two-part professional development opportunity.

-Fellows will be invited to New York City during The Association for Performing Arts Presenters’ (APAP) annual conference.
+Fellows will be invited to New York City during the Association for Performing Arts Presenters’ (APAP) annual conference.
 The goal of this fully supported opportunity is to establish dance contacts and connections outside of Minnesota, develop an oral presentation and promo materials, connect with other Fellows, and immerse artists in the performances available during this period.
 An APAP experience in NYC allows Fellows to broaden their exposure and foster connections, perhaps setting the stage for future opportunities.

 The second part of the opportunity offers funds for artistic research and development, nicknamed “People & Space.”
 It is designed so that fellows may tailor an opportunity suited to their needs that involves collaborators (People) rehearsal/performance/research space rental (Space) or a combination of the two.
 These funds must be utilized during the Fellowship year.
-This opportunity was created in response to a series of conversations with choreographers, who expressed a great need for funds in these areas.

 Who reviews the applications?

-A panel of four (three National and one Minnesota-based) artists and /or arts administrators reviews applications and selects fellows.
+A panel of four (three National and one Minnesota-based) artists and/or arts administrators reviews applications and selects fellows.
 Panelists are knowledgeable about choreography and the panel represents a range of backgrounds and areas of expertise.
 Panelists will have a demonstrated experience as choreographers or a background as a practitioner in the dance field.
 The panel makeup changes each year.
 The panel is confidential and the names of panelists are not revealed until after the selection process is complete.
 See below for list of past panelists.

 Will panelists see my work live? how do I let the panel know about my live performances?

 To keep the panel informed of your upcoming performances (if you have submitted an Intent to Apply) fill out the online Calendar Form for each of your performances this season.
 Fill out this form when you submit your Intent to Apply, letting us know about your performances for the entire season.
 You may add performances throughout the year.
-If you have performances in the summertime prior to the Intent to Apply deadline, you may fill out the Calendar Form even before you submit the Intent to Apply form.
+If you have performances in the summertime prior to the Intent to Apply deadline, you may submit the Calendar Form even before you submit the Intent to Apply form.

 While we cannot guarantee that every performance will be seen, we recommend submitting your performance information as early as possible (minimum 4-6 weeks suggested.)